Azure-Samples/azure-sql-db-invoke-external-rest-endpoints/README.md

 ### [Azure OpenAI](https://github.com/azure-samples/azure-sql-db-openai)

-This sample shows how you can call Azure OpenAI to get text embeddings: https://github.com/azure-samples/azure-sql-db-openai
+This sample shows how you can call Azure OpenAI to get text embeddings and then find similar text using cosine similarity.

 ### [Power BI](./power-bi.ipynb)